Religious sites in Turkey

 Judaism, which was the first monotheistic religion, was widespread in Anatolia.
 Recent archaeological excavations conducted in the Aegean region indicate Judaism's existence since the early 4th century B.C.
 Sardis (Sart, near Salihli) contains the remains of one of the oldest synagogues dating back to 220 B.C. which provides a fine structural and archaeological example of this place of worship.

 In 1324, when Orhan Gazi conquered Bursa, he permitted the Jewish people to construct Etz-Hayim Synagogue.
 In 1394, the Jewish people departed from France on the orders of Charles VI and look refuge in Edirne.

 Then in 1492, Spain's King Ferdinand of Aragon and Queen Isabella of Castilla expelled the Jews (Inquisition).
 The Ottoman Empire of that time, ruled by the sultan Beyazid II, had embraced those Jews who were left homeless as a result of their deportation from Spain due to their conventions and beliefs and settled them in Anatolia.

-- St. Paul, one of the early leaders of the Christian Church who devoted himself to the dissemination and expansion of Christianity, was born in Tarsus, ancient Cilicia.
+- St. Paul, one of the 12 apostles of Jesus Christ, devoted himself to the dissemination and expansion of Christianity, was born in Tarsus.
 He wrote his Letter to Ephesians in Ephesus.